 Operating system requirements

-As mentioned in System overview, Helix DAM is provided as a native operating system package, such as .rpm and .deb for one of our supported 64-bit architecture Linux platforms:
+As mentioned in System overview, P4 DAM is provided as a native operating system package, such as .rpm and .deb for one of our supported 64-bit architecture Linux platforms:

 - Rocky 8, 9

-Since some of the above distributions have several minor versions, only the 2 latest minor releases are supported.
+Some distributions have several minor versions, only the 2 latest minor releases are supported.
 For example, as of writing this document, the latest two releases of Red Hat Enterprise Linux 8 family are 8.9 and 8.10.
-To benefit from the OS level security updates, performance optimizations, and compatibility with Helix DAM, closely follow the release cycle of the operating system in use and upgrade in a timely manner.
+To benefit from the OS level security updates, performance optimizations, and compatibility with P4 DAM, closely follow the release cycle of the operating system in use and upgrade in a timely manner.

 In addition to the operating system, the following preparations are required: